• Free shipping on all orders

 Will My Dog Be Okay After Eating Silica Gel?

-Ingestion of silica gel beads may result in the symptoms of an upset stomach, especially if a large amount is eaten relative to your dog’s size—for instance, if a small dog eats a large packet of silica gel.
-If this is the case you may see abdominal pain, vomiting, or diarrhea.
+Ingestion of silica gel beads may result in signs of an upset stomach, especially if a large amount is eaten relative to your dog’s size; for instance, if a small dog eats a large packet of silica gel.
+If this is the case, you may see abdominal pain, vomiting, or diarrhea.

-Prevention is always better than cure and therefore we must keep potentially harmful items like Silica gel away from our dogs and out of reach.
-It may be necessary to dispose of harmful products in sealed trash bins to protect from scavenging behavior or placing locks on cupboards and fridge freezers to protect from unwanted invaders.
+Prevention is always better than cure, and therefore, we must keep potentially harmful items like silica gel away from our dogs and out of reach.
+It may be necessary to dispose of harmful products in sealed trash bins to protect from scavenging behavior or to place locks on cupboards and fridge freezers to protect from unwanted invaders.
 Providing dogs with plenty of safe toys and chews may be all that is necessary to prevent boredom and scavenging.
-Try not to get mad at your dog if they gain access to forbidden items as this, unfortunately, can further encourage this behavior.
+Try not to get mad at your dog if they gain access to forbidden items, as this, unfortunately, can further encourage this behavior.

 As previously mentioned, dogs that are regularly ingesting non-food items may require assessment by your veterinarian for underlying medical or behavioral causes.